-Throughout their time custody, the young person’s needs should be met as identified in the Child’s Plan.
+It is important that the stability a period in custody can provide is utilised as an opportunity for intervention (Vaswani, Paul and Papadodimitraki, 2016).
+Therefore throughout their time in custody, the young person’s needs should be met as identified in the Child’s Plan.
 Support in meeting these needs should continue when the young person returns to the community or moves elsewhere within the Scottish Prison Service (SPS).

 To access programmes, a young person must be referred for a generic programme assessment.
 This will then be presented to the Programmes Case Management Board (PCMB), a multi-disciplinary group who will determine which programme is most suitable.
 Available programmes vary by establishment and may include:

 On completion, the individual is presented back to the PCMB to discuss progress and any outstanding areas of need/risk to inform future case management.
 The PCMB can refer the young person to specialist support if this is required.

 Young people can access a range of further support services that may include official bodies (e.g. Job Centre; Department of Work and Pensions; Skills Development Scotland) and a wide range of third sector organisations.
 Supports may include youth work, parenting, employability, life skills, counselling, and in respect of relationships, trauma, abuse, loss and bereavement.

 A full curriculum is available for young people and a range of qualifications can be accessed, from vocational qualifications to higher education.